Promoting healthy lifestyles?

 We've developed resources in consultation with the Ministry of Health to assist schools and early childhood education services to promote healthy lifestyles.

 Research has shown that poor nutrition can be associated with lower academic achievement and poor school attendance.

 Teachers report improvements in attendance, attention, behaviour, and levels of concentration in schools and early childhood education services where healthy eating has become accepted practice.

 Becoming a water only school

-- Go to the Health Promotion Agency (HPA) for clear and easy to understand infographics showing the amount of sugar in drinks (external link) as well as promoting water or low fat milk as the best drink.
+Visit the Health Promotion Agency (HPA) website for clear infographics that show the amount of sugar in drinks and promote water or low fat milk as the best drink.

-- Use these templates for formulating your own water only policy to share with parents and caregivers:
+Use the following templates to formulate your own water-only policy to share with parents and caregivers.

 These guidelines are designed to help early childhood education services, schools, and their communities develop environments that support healthy eating.
 They cover developing policies and procedures about food and drinks provided on site and promoting consistent messages about healthy eating.